rakhimov/nit/doc/eval.md

-# `nit::peval`
+# `nit::eval`

-The peval library is a simple flexible library for evaluating poker hands.
+The eval library is a simple flexible library for evaluating poker hands.
 There are two main components to the library, the CardSet class and the PokerHandEvaluator class.

 ## CardSet

-The CardSet class is available by including `<nit/peval/CardSet.h>`.
+The CardSet class is available by including `<nit/eval/CardSet.h>`.

 The CardSet class represents a bitset of all cards encoded as a bitset, as well as various utility functions for manipulating and querying the contents of the